Smritirai005/gender-detection-model/README.md

 ## Overview

 This repository contains a machine learning model for detecting gender from images.
-The model is built using deep learning techniques and trained on a dataset of labeled images to classify the gender of individuals with high accuracy.
+The model is built using deep learning techniques and trained on a dataset of labeled images to classify the gender of individuals with high accuracy

 ## Table of Contents